 Planning for long term care can help protect you and your loved ones against uncertainties.
-The options outlined in this section may remove some of the economic constraints associated with paying for long term care services.
+These options may remove some of the economic constraints associated with paying for long term care services.

-Long term care services can help people meet their health and personal needs, such as providing assistance with activities of daily living (i.e. dressing, bathing, and using the restroom).
+Long term care options can help people meet their health and personal needs, such as providing assistance with activities of daily living (i.e. dressing, bathing, and using the restroom).